ZacharyWyatt/DDNS-Using-CloudFlare/README.md

 - **proxied** - Should the domain name we are using for DDNS be proxied through CloudFlare?
 True or false
 - **get_pub_ip_url** - The URL the script should visit to get your public IP address
 - **cf_api_token** - the API token you generated at CloudFlare [e.g. "example-bj6bME6KEu1Bfny6eNwJMVJBEf0PRyZl"]

+**If you make public your own changes to this script, be absolutely certain not to include your actual API token.**
 - **cf_api_url** - Your CloudFlare API endpoint URL

 There are serveral sites you can use for the value of **get_pub_ip_url**.
 As long as `curl $get_pub_ip_url` returns only an IP address, the URL can be used for this variable.
 Here's some such URLs that I know of: